SW v. Evers

 WILL filed a lawsuit on behalf of several families whose children were denied open enrollment because they are disabled.
 After a lengthy delay, the district court dismissed most of our claims against the school district and the department of public instruction.
 The court ruled that even though it is probably illegal for districts to adopt a policy of not accepting any disabled students through open enrollment, the districts in this case did not violate the ADA because, with one exception, the school districts supposedly had good reason for denying the plaintiffs’ applications.

-We appealed to the Seventh Circuit, which held oral argument on April 20, 2018.
+We appealed to the Seventh Circuit, which upheld the lower court’s decision.